Waiver of Good Academic Standing and/or Satisfactory Academic Progress Regulations

 All documentation must be in its original form.
 Copies will be accepted only once originals are viewed in the office.
 While the above examples are the most common reasons for Academic Waivers, the committee will review all applications on a case by case basis.

 The completed application packet must be submitted by noon on the first day of the semester of its intended use.
-Return application and supporting documentation to the Center for Counseling, Siek Campus Center, Suite 260.
+Return application and supporting documentation to the Wellness Center, Counseling & Psychological Services, Siek Campus Center, Suite 270.
+A counselor must meet with you to review your application.

 The Waiver Review Committee will meet periodically to review complete applications.
-The student will be notified in writing of the committee’s decision.
+The committee may request a student to provide additional information upon review of the application.
+The student will be notified in writing of the committee's decision.
 If not satisfied with the decision, an appeal can be made to the Vice President for Student Services, by appointment only.